Optimality conditions for robust nonsmooth multiobjective optimization problems in Asplund spaces: Introduction

 where $z \in Z$ is the vector of \emph{decision} variable, $u$ is the vector of \emph{uncertain} parameter and $u \in \mathcal{U}$ for some \emph{sequentially compact} topological space $\mathcal{U}$, and $g_{i}: Z \times \mathcal{U} \to \mathbb{R}$, $i = 1, 2, \dots, n$, are given functions.

-One of the powerful deterministic structures to study problem (\hyperlink{UP}{UP}) is the robust optimization, which is known as the problem that the uncertain objective and constraint are satisfied for all possible scenarios within a prescribed uncertainty set.
-We now associate with the \emph{robust} counterpart of problem (\hyperlink{UP}{UP}):
+One of the powerful deterministic structures to study problem (\hyperlink{UP}{UP}) is the \emph{robust} optimization, which is known as the problem that the uncertain objective and constraint are satisfied for all possible scenarios within a prescribed uncertainty set.
+We now associate with them:

 The feasible set $F$ of problem (\hyperlink{RP}{RP}) is defined by

 The following concepts of solutions can be found in the literature; see e.g., \cite{13,17}.

 \begin{defn}\hypertarget{Def2-1}{} \begin{itemize} \item [(i)] We say that a vector $\bar{z} \in Z$ is a \emph{robust efficient solution} of problem (\hyperlink{UP}{UP}), denoted by $\bar{z} \in \mathcal{S}(RP)$, if $\bar{z}$ is a \emph{efficient solution} of problem (\hyperlink{RP}{RP}), i.e., $\bar{z} \in F$ and